-The process is simple and a good step-by-step set of instructions for installing MODX Evolution can be found here.
-The notes below are mainly for MODX Evolution, though most apply to MODX Revolution as well.
+The process is simple.
 If you are installing MODX Revolution, look at this page from the MODX official documetnation site: Installing MODX Revolution.
-I've also written a three-part series of blog posts on installing MODX with much more detailed information on My Blog.
+I've also written a three-part series of blog posts on installing MODX with much more detailed information on Installing MODX Revolution.

 Once the database is set up, the files are uploaded, and you've created the manager/includes/config.inc.php file as directed in the instructions, you simply point your browser to https://yoursite.com/install and follow the instructions.
 Select a good strong password which includes both letters and numbers and don't use any words found in a dictionary.
 Be sure to enter it carefully and write it down!.

 When you're finished and the site is working.
 Be sure to make the config.inc.php file read-only so would-be miscreants can't alter your site.
 You'll also want to remove the install directory if you didn't tell MODX to do so during the install.
 Leaving it there creates a security vulnerability.
 You can always re-upload it later if you need to re-install.

 When the install is finished, you access the manager by pointing your browser to https://yoursite.com/manager.
 The default user name is admin but, for security, you should remember to change it to something else.

-For some troubleshooting information, check out the Installation FAQ here.
+For some troubleshooting information, check out the Installation FAQ.

 If you have the book and would like to download the code, you can find it here.